Guildhall Great Hall

 Visit the Great Hall

-Private group bookings can also be made on other dates, contact City of London Guides for details.
+Private group bookings can still be made on selected dates in 2023, contact City of London Guides for details.

 The Great Hall has witnessed its share of drama.
 During the turmoil of the Reformation, peers, an archbishop and a queen were tried here for treason.
 It has been the setting for the pomp and circumstance of state and mayoral occasions since 1502.